How to Find YouTubers to Play Your Indie Game

 | 300 | 10–30 | 45–90 |

-Below 100, you’re rolling dice — random variance dominates.
-At 200–300 with tight targeting, the funnel produces something regardless of which specific channels ghost you.
-The takeaway isn’t “you’ll get 30+ videos.”
-It’s that volume + targeting compounds, and most devs quit before either kicks in.
+Below 100, random variance dominates and you’re rolling dice.
+At 200–300 with tight targeting, the funnel produces videos regardless of which specific channels ghost you.
+That doesn’t promise 30+ videos, just that volume and targeting stack, and most devs quit before either kicks in.

 Two solo devs ran this exact playbook on r/gamedev in 2025, both alongside full-time work: